 Convict uniform buttons

-Archaeologists found over 250 bone buttons beneath the floorboards of Hyde Park Barracks, which were once attached to convict shirts, jackets and trousers, and then lost beneath the floors.
-Mainly one, three, four and five hole sew-through buttons, convict ‘slop’ clothing jackets, waistcoats and breeches (trousers) usually had medium-sized four-hole and five-hole bone buttons.
-Convict shirts had smaller three-hole or ‘3-way’ buttons (as seen intact on the collar of the convict shirt also found at the Barracks).
-It is likely that some convicts collected buttons, for trading with others who needed to replace missing buttons on their clothing, or to use as gaming tokens.
+Archaeologists at the Hyde Park Barracks found over 250 bone buttons, which were once attached to convict shirts, jackets and trousers and then lost beneath the floors.
+They are mainly one-, three-, four- and five-hole sew-through buttons.
+Convict ‘slop’ jackets, waistcoats and breeches (trousers) usually had medium-sized four-hole and five-hole bone buttons.
+Convict shirts had smaller three-hole or ‘three-way’ buttons (as seen intact on the collar of the convict shirt also found at the Barracks).
+It is likely that some convicts collected buttons for trading with others who needed to replace missing buttons on their clothing, or to use as gaming tokens.

 More artefacts